sachinchoolur/lightGallery/site-astro/src/content/docs/virtualization.md

 ---
 title: 'Virtualization'
 description: 'Keep thousand-item galleries fast: a bounded slide pool and a windowed thumbnail strip, one setting in vanilla JavaScript, React, Vue and Angular.'
-lead: 'Galleries with thousands of items keep a small, constant DOM — one setting, every package.'
+lead: 'Galleries with thousands of items keep a small, constant DOM, one setting, every package.'
 date: 2026-08-07T00:00:00.000Z
 draft: false
 images: []